How to apply to volunteer

 - Shift patterns are allocated before Leeds Festival, then individual positions at the beginning of each shift.
 If you have a preference when it comes to location your supervisor will do their best to accommodate your request.

-- You'll need to arrive at the Hotbox Events festival office one hour prior to your shift to be signed in and have your position allocated.
-You'll then need to allow between 15 and 20 mins to make your way to your position, and the same at the end of your shift to return to the Hotbox Events office to be signed out, return your tabard, and any equipment allocated to you.
-This time is outside of your three 8 hour shifts in a similar way that travelling to and returning from your place of work or study is outside of paid work or classroom hours.
+- You need to arrive at the Hotbox Events festival office one hour prior to your shift to be signed in and have your position allocated.
+You then need to allow between 5 and 20 mins to make your way to your position.
+This time is outside of your three 8-hour shifts in a similar way that travelling to your place of work or study is outside of paid work or classroom hours.

 - The first Leeds Festival volunteer shift starts at 09:00 on the Wednesday before the festival weekend.